Chrysler LA engine: 360 V8

-Interim solutions: the throttle body injected LA engines
+Throttle-body injected LA engines

-The last variation of the LA series to be introduced before the Magnum upgrade was the 1988-92 throttle-body fuel injection, roller cam engine.
+The last variation of the LA series to be introduced before the Magnum upgrade was the 1988–92 throttle-body fuel injected, roller cam engine.
 The first engines to receive these modifications were the 318 CID V8 and 239 CID V6 engines.
-A Holley/Chrysler-designed, single-point, twin-injector throttle body assembly that was mounted atop a slightly re-designed cast iron intake manifold.
+A Holley/Chrysler-designed, single-point, twin-injector throttle body assembly was mounted atop a slightly redesigned cast iron intake manifold.
 An in-tank electric pump and reservoir replaced the earlier mechanical (camshaft-eccentric driven) pump.
-The valvetrain was upgraded to include hydraulic roller lifters, however cam specs remained essentially unchanged.
+The valvetrain was upgraded to include hydraulic roller lifters; however, cam specifications remained essentially unchanged.
 The resulting engine was somewhat improved as to power and efficiency.
-The 5.9 L V8 engines followed suit in 1989, but also received the overall improved "308" cylinder heads (casting number 4448308) that featured significantly higher flowing exhaust ports and a return to the original 1971 (non fast burn) combustion chamber.
-However, with other manufacturers already introducing the superior multi-point fuel injection system, Chrysler Corporation considered a more drastic upgrade program.
+The 5.9 L V8 engines followed suit in 1989, but also received the overall improved "308" cylinder heads (casting number 4448308) that featured significantly higher flowing exhaust ports and a return to the original 1971 (non-fast burn) combustion chamber.
+However, with other manufacturers already introducing the superior multi-point fuel injection system, Chrysler considered a more drastic upgrade program.

 As the TBI engines were being introduced, the new upgrade program was initiated in the Chrysler engineering department.
 In 1992, with emissions standards becoming ever more stringent in the United States, Chrysler Corporation released the first of the upgraded engines.

 Magnum engines

 In 1992, Chrysler introduced the first of a series of upgraded versions of the LA engines.
-The company named their engine the "Magnum", a marketing term that had been used by the company previously to describe both the Dodge Magnum automobile and an earlier Dodge passenger car (only) engine series; the latter was based on the big-block B/RB V8 engines of the 1960s-70s.
+The company named their engine the "Magnum," a marketing term that had been used by the company previously to describe both the Dodge Magnum automobile and an earlier Dodge passenger car (only) engine series; the latter was based on the big-block B/RB V8 engines of the 1960s–70s.

 The Chrysler Magnum engines are a series of V6, V8, and V10 powerplants used in a number of Chrysler Corporation motor vehicles, as well as in marine and industrial applications.
 This family of gasoline-burning engines lasted for over a decade, were installed in vehicles sold across the globe, and were produced in the millions.